 Hollywood Burger, Daikanyama

 One nice thing about this neighborhood is that it is trendy without being a duplicate of the overly brand-centric areas like Ginza and Omotesando.
 Most shops and restaurants in the area are not big corporate chains, but smaller boutiques or a part of micro retail groups.
 It makes for a very nice change of pace.
-There are lots of sights to see and a weekend stroll around the area is a pleasure for café fans, foodies and shoppers alike.
+There are lots of sights to see -the area is a pleasure for café fans, foodies and shoppers alike.

 One small, fairly recent addition to the neighborhood is Hollywood Burger.
-Real estate in this part of town is pricey even by Tokyo standards, but shops like this one have reduced their overhead by opening in very tiny places, making the most of their small size by packing in big, full and focused flavors.
+Real estate in this part of town is pricey, even by Tokyo standards.
+However, shops like this one have reduced their overhead by opening in very tiny place, making the most of their small size by packing in big, full and focused flavors.

 Hollywood Burger makes—you guessed it—burgers!
-Small counter seating and an even smaller group of outside tables, plus a teeny tiny second floor keep the rent low, which is passed on to customers in the form of reasonable prices.
+Small counter seating and an even smaller group of outside tables, plus a teeny tiny second floor keep the rent and prices low.
 This shop focuses on a small eat-in crowd and a lot of take out.
 All the things you would expect to find are on the menu, and cute atmospheric details make this a fun stop for all ages.
 The design features lots of 1950s Elvis posters, American flags, and vintage burger paraphernalia.

 Daikanyama has a wealth of places to wander about, so if there’s no space inside Hollywood Burger, take your meal on the road—you’re bound to find a small park or public bench eventually.